RHInception/re-docs/setup.rst

 * Create a user for RE-REST (the rest interface into Release Engine)
 * Create a user for RE-CORE (the state machine)
 * Create a queue for RE-CORE
-* Bind the RE-CORE queue to the re exchange with ??
+* Bind the RE-CORE queue to the re exchange with job.create
 * Create a user for each component your instance will support
 * Create a queue for each component your instance will support
-* Bind the queue for each component to the re exchange with ??
+* Bind the queue for each component to the re exchange with release.step

 .. todo::
    List binding instructions for queues